 I love an African holiday planning challenge, and while most of what I do is help to plan safari holidays, as a (lapsed) marathon runner I also get asked for my input on marathons in Africa, so I’ve rounded up some brief information on five of the most iconic.
 We’ve given their dates, but let us know if you’re interested in holiday based around an entry in a future event.

-Safaricom Marathon, Kenya (24 June 2017) The Safaricom marathon, run on dirt roads – over two 13 mile half-marathon loops, through the Lewa Wildlife Conservancy, has gained a reputation as one for being one of the ten toughest marathon events in the world.
+Safaricom Marathon, Kenya (24 June 2018) The Safaricom marathon, is held every last weekend in June.
+Run on dirt roads – over two 13 mile half-marathon loops, through the Lewa Wildlife Conservancy, has gained a reputation as one of being one of the ten toughest marathon events in the world.
 Run over rough terrain, under harsh climatic conditions and at an average altitude of 5,500 feet above sea level, it is an enticing experience which draws global distance runners and local athletic fans alike to this truly African marathon.
 The scenery is amazing, better still you can glimpse some of the safari wildlife, and run alongside them if you are really lucky.
 Its USP?
 The marathon is run entirely within a wildlife conservancy. www.facebook.com/safaricommarathon/

 If this taster of the various African marathons has whetted your appetite for a holiday in Africa combined with a 26 mile run, get in touch.
 Perhaps you want to run the Kilimanjaro marathon and also scale Africa’s highest peak, or raft or canoe the Zambezi and run the Victoria Falls marathon; we can help.
 Drop us an email or give us a call and we can make it happen.